Troubleshooting

 Node initialization

-Issues during this phase can be investigated by inspecting Kubelet logs or the OpenStack console output.
+Issues during this phase become visible by inspecting Kubelet logs or the OpenStack console output.

 -